PronovixOutlearn/outlearn-d8sitebuilder/pages/closing.md

 # Thanks for your time

 We hope you had fun and got a sense of what you can do with Drupal 8.
-If you can't wait to learn more, head out to [www.drupal.org/8](https://www.drupal.org/8) on our community's central site.
+If you can't wait to learn more, head out to [www.drupal.org/8](https://www.drupal.org/8), our community's central site.

 Ákos Horváth<br />
 Pronovix Drupal 8 Team